LasOz/MakeADiscordBotInCSharp/README.md

 # MakeADiscordBotInCSharp (Madbics)
 A tiny framework from which to get started making a discord bot.

+This framework doesn't do anything special, it just combines a popular [.NET Discord library](https://github.com/discord-net/Discord.Net) with the [CommandLineParser's library](https://github.com/commandlineparser/commandline).

 No need to download the source in this project, a NuGet package is available!

+If you are a total novice to CSharp, Visual Studio or Discord Bot making then go to "Quickstart Guide For Total Beginners".

+If you have some experience with all the aforementioned then follow these steps:
+1. Create a new CSharp .NET console project.
+1. Add the NuGet package "Madbics" to it.
+1. Add `using Madbics;` to your source file and in your `Main` method add `DiscordBotBase.CreateAndRun(args[0]);`.
+1. Open your project proerties and set your *Application Arguments* (under DEBUG) to your bot's login token.
+1. As a sanity check run your bot and send it the following message `@[your_bot_name] help` and it should respond with a formatted helptext.
+1. If you want to know how to expand its functionality from this humble base go to "How do I add a command" in the FAQ section.

 # Quickstart Guide For Total Beginners
 If you already have Visual Studio then this guide will get you set up in 5 minutes.